tabwrangler/tabwrangler/README.md

 1. Install all dependencies

         npm install
-2. Build and output the contents to `dist/`
+2. Build, output, and watch the contents to `dist/`

-        gulp
+        gulp watch
 3. Open the Extensions page in Chrome via *Window > Extensions*
 4. Click "Load unpacked extension..." and select the `dist/` directory created in Step 2

-To watch changes and re-compile automatically when developing, use the `watch` task:

-    gulp watch
+### Building for Release

+When preparing to release the extension, set the `NODE_ENV` to production.
+JavaScript will be compressed and minified.

+1. `NODE_ENV=production gulp`

 ## Todo: